wshilman/tiles-server-docker/README.md

 - Docker-compose

 ## Installation
-To install the mapserver, simply run ./run.sh
+To install the mapserver (in linux or mac), simply run bash `run_tileserver.sh`

+Then, to run it simply use `docker-compose up -d` to start and `docker-compose down` or `docker-compose stop` to stop the service

+The `docker-compose up` command also build it.
+So if you are in windows, you can just execute those commands